chuckyute/mynix/README.md

-  start applications in specific workspaces try gruvbox through stylix + treesitter fix open in terminal and open in file manager in godot
+  start applications in specific workspaces try gruvbox through stylix + treesitter fix open in terminal and open in file manager in godot add better fzf and ripgrep functionality to yazi